 I had to patch Linux 3.16.7 to get hardware support for this particular board.

-modprobe plx_can ip link set can0 type can bitrate 125000 ip link set can1 type can bitrate 125000 ifconfig can0 up ifconfig can1 up # the socketcan user-space tools have moved from SVN at Berlios to GIT at Github aptitude install git git clone https://github.com/linux-can/can-utils/ cd can-utils make make install candump can1 # switch to another console cansend can0 5A1#1122334455667788
+modprobe plx_pci ip link set can0 type can bitrate 125000 ip link set can1 type can bitrate 125000 #ifconfig can0 up #ifconfig can1 up ip link set can0 up ip link set can1 up # the socketcan user-space tools have moved from SVN at Berlios to GIT at Github aptitude install git git clone https://github.com/linux-can/can-utils/ cd can-utils make make install candump can1 # switch to another console cansend can0 5A1#1122334455667788

 All of this works "out of the box" in Debian 8.1 Jessie.